United Kingdom

 How climate change is impacting competition law

-The OECD Secretariat published a background paper in December 2021, outlining areas of both potential compatibility and conflict between competition and environmental protection.[5]
-In it, the Secretariat outlined four scenarios that may arise: i) conduct or merger that is anti-competitive and harmful to the environment, ii) conduct or merger that is pro-competitive and beneficial to the environment iii) conduct or merger that is anti-competitive but beneficial for the environment, and iv) conduct or merger that is pro-competitive and harmful to the environment.[6]
+Similarly, the OECD Secretariat published a background paper in December 2021, outlining areas of both potential compatibility and conflict between competition and environmental protection.[3]
+The Secretariat outlined four scenarios that may arise: i) conduct or merger that is anti-competitive and harmful to the environment, ii) conduct or merger that is pro-competitive and beneficial to the environment iii) conduct or merger that is anti-competitive but beneficial for the environment, and iv) conduct or merger that is pro-competitive and harmful to the environment.[4]

 This section will look at how antitrust, the mergers and markets regime, and the consumer regime intersect with climate and how each is presently compatible or in conflict with climate change and the environment.

 The current legal framework is set out in the Competition Act 1998 (CA98) which prohibits “agreements which prevent, restrict or distort competition” (Chapter I, CA98), and “conduct which constitutes an abuse of a dominant position” (Chapter II, CA98).
-The act is implemented and enforced by the CMA.
-Despite an existing regulatory framework, a 2020 Pinsent Masons survey revealed that 72% of the participants “wanted more explicit guidance as to what is and is not permissible from a competition law perspective”.[7]
+The Act is implemented and enforced by the CMA.
+Despite an existing regulatory framework, a survey commissioned by Linklaters in 2023 reveals that 60% of the respondent were reluctant to collaborate on sustainability issues due to fear of breaking competition rules.[5]
 Lack of clarity can be a significant impediment as there are various situations in which competition law and environmental protection can conflict or be compatible.
 Awareness of each situation is crucial for effective work and collaboration between businesses.

-Another type of anticompetitive conduct includes abuse of dominance which can be associated with environmental damage.
-In its briefing paper, the OECD Secretariat provides an example of the disposal of chemical products into a river by a dominant firm which creates a competitive advantage over firms that incur additional costs for disposing of waste in accordance with the law.[14]
+Having explored compatible agreements and anticompetitive agreements that could benefit from exemptions, the concept of abuse of dominance illustrates the dynamic interaction between competition law and climate change.
+Chapter II of CA98 prohibits the abuse of a dominant position in market that could affect trade within the U.K. On one hand, abuse of dominance could be associated with environmental damage in various forms.
+First, a dominant company may engage in an exploitative conduct by passing the environmental costs to society and setting unfair prices.
+In its briefing paper, the OECD Secretariat provides an example of the disposal of chemical products into a river by a dominant firm which creates a competitive advantage over firms that incur additional costs for disposing of waste in accordance with the law.[9]

-Some examples of abuse of dominance that may have environmental benefits include a dominant company that a) refuses to deal with any trading partner, including a potential one, that does not meet certain environmental criteria that goes above the regulatory standards, b) enters into exclusive long-term arrangements to recover considerable environmental investments, c) engages in “tying and bundling, conditioning the sale” of its products on additional green product purchases, d) operates an e-commerce platform where rivals’ more polluting products are demoted in favour of own greener products.[15]
+Third, predatory bidding strategies may be used to foreclose green competitors.
+In March 2021, the European Commission alleged that Public Power Corporation (PPC), a Greek electricity provider, had been supplying electricity generated by its thermal plants at prices below their variable costs.
+The Commission contended that in the context of the European Green Deal, PPC had slowed down green investments and hinders Greece’s efforts to go green.
+At the time of writing, the Commission’s view remains such that PPC’s pricing strategy had resulted in the marginalisation of independent power providers which supply environmental-friendly energy sources.
+On the other hand, some allegations of abuse of dominance may involve environmental benefits.
+Examples include a dominant company that a) refuses to deal with any trading partner, including a potential one, that does not meet certain environmental criteria that goes above the regulatory standards, b) enters into exclusive long-term arrangements to recover considerable environmental investments, c) engages in “tying and bundling, conditioning the sale” of its products on additional green product purchases, d) operates an e-commerce platform where rivals’ more polluting products are demoted in favour of own greener products.[10]

-Concerns have been raised regarding how the relevant environmental benefits may be identified and weighed against competition issues.[20]
-The CMA intends to put forward further guidance and offer more clarity on what will constitute ‘benefits’ under section 9 CA98 and a ‘fair share’ of benefits for consumers.[21]
-In the meantime, the CMA posits that if an agreement that restricts competition results in environmental benefits to a ‘broader group of consumers than just those adversely affected by the restriction of competition’, then such benefit, at least in principle, can be part of the ‘fair share’ assessment in line with Section 9 CA98.[22]
-However, in light of Sainsbury’s Supermarkets v Mastercard , the benefits must also accrue to the consumers that suffer from the restriction in competition.[23]
-The CMA suggests that, under the ‘fair share’ assessment, the benefits to one group of consumers could not offset net harm to a different group of consumers unless sufficient benefit accrued to the harmed consumers.[24]
+Third, consumers must receive a fair share of the benefits.
+The broad consensus is that if an agreement that restricts competition results in environmental benefits to a ‘broader group of consumers than just those adversely affected by the restriction of competition’, then such benefit, at least in principle, can be part of the ‘fair share’ assessment in line with Section 9 CA98.[15]
+In light of Sainsbury’s Supermarkets v Mastercard, the benefits must also accrue to the consumers that suffer from the restriction in competition.[16]
+The CMA suggests that, under the ‘fair share’ assessment, the benefits to one group of consumers could not offset net harm to a different group of consumers unless sufficient benefit accrued to the harmed consumers.[17]
+Fourth, the agreement must not substantially eliminate competition.
+Environmental sustainability agreements should not hinder businesses from competing on main parameters, such as price and quality.

-Finally, under the current framework, the government can exclude an agreement from the anti-competitive agreements prohibition in line with Schedule 3, CA98 where the minister deems it ‘appropriate’ to “avoid a conflict between [UK competition law] and an international obligation of the UK”.
-The Paris Agreement is one such example of an international obligation.[28]
+Finally, under the current framework, the government can disapply the Chapter I prohibition in line with Schedule 3 CA98 where the minister deems it ‘appropriate’ to “avoid a conflict between [UK competition law] and an international obligation of the UK”.
+The Paris Agreement is one such example of an international obligation.[18]
 There may be exceptional circumstances, therefore, where an exclusion will be sought after or granted in line with this provision.

 Mergers regime

-In 2018, the Spanish energy and petrochemical company Repsol acquired Viesgo’s low-emission business and entered the green electricity generation market while cementing its transition into cleaner energy markets.[32]
-Given growing attention to sustainability, we are likely to see similar mergers and acquisitions, including in the UK, where climate and environmental considerations will be the key driver.[33]
+In 2018, the Spanish energy and petrochemical company Repsol acquired Viesgo’s low-emission business and entered the green electricity generation market while cementing its transition into cleaner energy markets.[22]
+While merger reviews in Europe demonstrate greater focus on sustainability factors, given growing attention to sustainability, we are likely to see similar mergers and acquisitions, including in the UK, where climate and environmental considerations will be the key driver.[23]
 As with antitrust, there are areas where competition law can inevitably find itself in conflict with climate change and environmental protection, although there are equally areas of compatibility.

 One example of a conflict is a merger that leads to an increase in market power and results in higher prices, lower quality of green products and less green innovation.
 A merger may also result in an increase in buyer power which in turn may enable a company to lower the prices at which it purchases certain products or materials.
-This can disincentivise investment into such products due to an expected decrease in revenues.[34]
-Furthermore, mergers that unilaterally affect the amount and pace of innovation through path dependency may lead to a loss in the future green competition.[35]
-In Dow/DuDupont, the European Commission found that the two companies were close R&D competitors, and a merger may result in the discontinuation of overlapping innovation efforts.
-Since rivals were not deemed likely to counteract such effects, the clearance was conditional on “R&D asset divestiture remedies”.[36]
+This can disincentivise investment into such products due to an expected decrease in revenues.[24]
+Furthermore, mergers that unilaterally affect the amount and pace of innovation through path dependency may lead to a loss in the future green competition.[25]
+In Dow/Dupont, the European Commission found that the two companies were close R&D competitors, and a merger may result in the discontinuation of overlapping innovation efforts.
+Since rivals were not deemed likely to counteract such effects, the clearance was conditional on “R&D asset divestiture remedies”.[26]
+Similarly, in KPS Capital Partners/Real Alloy Europe, the risk that the proposed merger may foreclose critical input for recycled aluminium was the European Commission’s primary concerns.

-A potential scenario that may arise is an increase in price due to a buyer acquiring a close competitor where each party has complementary technologies and know-how that in the long run can lead to significant green innovation.[37]
+A potential scenario that may arise is an decrease in price due to a buyer acquiring a close competitor where each party has complementary technologies and know-how that in the long run can lead to significant green innovation.[27]
 In such a case, the regulator would consider green efficiencies.
-The CMA recognises environmental sustainability and support for a low carbon economy transition as potential efficiencies, although it stresses that facts of individual cases are important in the assessment.[38]
+This is evident in the revised Merger Assessment Guidelines published by the CMA in March 2021, in which reduced carbon emissions and sustainability are acknowledged as merger efficiencies.
+The CMA recognises environmental sustainability and support for a low carbon economy transition as potential efficiencies, although it stresses that facts of individual cases are important in the assessment.[28]

 The CMA has identified three key areas where the UK’s net zero and sustainability goals may influence the mergers.
 Firms directly involved in climate-related activities may merge and lessen competition in this area.
 Alternatively, mergers may enhance efficiency, for example by creating more efficient sustainable production processes.
 A merger may also result in RCBs that support the net zero transition.[30]